Arafura-class offshore patrol vessel: Offshore Patrol Vessel program

 Although the 2013 White Paper committed to the OCV as a long-term plan, it announced that an interim patrol boat class based on an existing design would be acquired as a short-term replacement for the Armidales, while the Palumas and Huons would undergo life-extension upgrades.
 The 20 vessels originally planned to be built was reduced was later reduced to 12 following the change in their planned role.
 The project received the procurement designation SEA 1180.

 Prime Minister Malcolm Turnbull announced on 18 April 2016 that ship designers Damen, Fassmer and Lürssen had been shortlisted for the project.
 On 24 November 2017, the government announced that Lürssen had been selected.

 In October 2017, the Australian government announced that the vessels would use an Australian-designed SAAB tactical combat management system.

 Under SEA 1905 a further two ships are to be built by Civmec for the mine countermeasures role.
-A third vessel may be procured under SEA 2400 to fulfill the survey although this is unlikely.
-This was expanded in the 2020 Defence Strategic Update and 2020 Force Structure Plan released on 30 June 2020 for up to 8 vessels optimised for mine countermeasures and hydrographic survey roles potentially based on the Arafura design possibly bringing the total number of vessels back up to the original 20.
+A third vessel may be procured under SEA 2400 to fulfill the survey role although this is unlikely.
+This was expanded in the 2020 Defence Strategic Update and 2020 Force Structure Plan released on 30 June 2020 for up to 8 vessels optimised for mine countermeasures and hydrographic survey roles potentially based on the Arafura design, possibly bringing the total number of vessels back up to the original 20.